kshootmania/ksm-chart-format/ksh_format.md

 - "`fx-l_se`", "`fx-r_se`"
     - Format: "`<name>;<volume>`"
         - `<name>`: Key sound name (string)
-            - Should be set to a filename or one of these preset sounds:
+            - Should be set to an audio filename or one of these preset sounds:
                 - "`clap`"
                 - "`clap_punchy`"
                 - "`clap_impact`"